ycherkes/YCherkes.SqlBackupReader.Demo/README.md

 # YCherkes.SqlBackupReader.Demo
-A binaries of https://github.com/ycherkes/OrcaSql with a demo version of Sql Backup Reader plugin
+A binaries of https://github.com/ycherkes/OrcaSql with a demo version of Sql Backup Reader plugin.

 The license and distribution method for the full version of this plugin and source code are not yet defined.